bartlomiejwolk/LoadLevel/README.md

 # LoadLevel

 *LoadLevel* extension for Unity.
-Loads level at runtime with keyboard shortcuts.
+Loads levels at runtime with keyboard shortcuts.

 Licensed under MIT license.
 See LICENSE file in the project root folder.
 Extensions with version below 1.0.0 are considered to be pre/alpha and may not work properly.